-In 2020 Bury Council and CCG led the development of the Let's do it!
+In 2020 Bury Council and CCG (now NHS Greater Manchester Integrated Care) led the development of the Let's do it!
 Strategy for the Borough of Bury, which set out the vision for the next ten years.
 In 2021 a corporate strategic planning process was established, which provided an annual, integrated strategic plan for the Council and CCG partnership to guide the partnership's delivery against the Let's do it! vision.